emil7051/updated_tco/documentation/analysis/legacy_code_deprecation_completed.md

 ## Overview

-This document summarizes the successful completion of Phase 1 and Phase 2 of the legacy code deprecation plan.
-The TCO application now fully supports modern DTO-based data structures alongside legacy dictionary structures, with a feature flag to toggle between modes.
+This document summarizes the successful completion of Phase 1, Phase 2, and Phase 3 of the legacy code deprecation plan.
+The TCO application now exclusively uses modern DTO-based data structures, with all legacy dictionary transformation code removed.

 ## Completed Phases